JuliaStats/StatsBase.jl/CONTRIBUTING.md

 ## Reporting Issues

-* It's always helpful to start by reviewing existing issues is and if necessary referencing back to previous discussions.
+* It's always helpful to start by reviewing existing issues and if necessary referencing back to previous discussions.
 * Including minimal sample code (either to reproduce a bug or demonstrating desired behaviour) is greatly appreciated.
 * For bugs, it's helpful to checkout the latest development version (`Pkg.checkout("StatsBase")`) and post the output from `versioninfo()`.

-## Pull Requests (PR)s
+## Pull Requests (PRs)

-* Try to keep changes in PRs constrained if possible.
+* Try to keep changes in PRs focused on the specific issue at hand.
 This will reduce the amount of work for the reviewer and likely speed up the review process.
+* PRs are expected to have passing tests and not reduce the overall coverage.
+* Tests are run automatically and a coverage report will be posted in the PR discussion when tests pass.

+### Checking Changes Locally

-* Using `git diff upstream/master` and `git diff --stat upstream/master` (assuming you've run `git remote add upstream https://github.com/JuliaStats/StatsBase.jl`) can be useful commands for comparing your branch against the upstream master before pushing.
+* Using the `git diff` and `git diff --stat` commands can be useful for comparing your feature branch against the upstream master before pushing.
-* Running tests locally with `Pkg.test("StatsBase")` before committing can be a helpful way of reducing noise.
+* Tests can be run locally with `Pkg.test("StatsBase")`.
-* [Coverage](https://github.com/JuliaCI/Coverage.jl) can be useful for checking if you've lowered the overall test coverage against [master](https://coveralls.io/r/JuliaStats/StatsBase.jl?branch=master)
+* [Coverage](https://github.com/JuliaCI/Coverage.jl) can be useful for checking if you've lowered the overall test coverage against [master](https://coveralls.io/r/JuliaStats/StatsBase.jl?branch=master).

 ## Style